For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 There was nothing even remotely glamorous about Pettigrew.

 From where I was standing, what was even more suspicious is the way that, on virtually every occasion that Pettigrew’s name came up, Rowling took care to immediately deflect any attention that had been drawn to him.
 The reader was positively invited to see him as a weak, stupid, cringing, utterly contemptible waste of space.
-A character who was simply not worth considering.
+A character who was simply not worth their consideration.
 Given his actual accomplishments, I was inclined to view this general impression with profound skepticism.
 It looked very much to me as if to underestimate Peter Pettigrew would usually be a dangerous mistake.

 Well.
-I was wrong, wasn’t I?
+I was somewhat wrong, wasn’t I?

 Although downstream of DHs, it has now become all but impossible to try to sort out just what he was after and what was in it for him?

 Because he doesn’t really come across as the sort to have been into anything for the sake of a cause, does he?

 • • • •